 The final control accounts for racial bias, either measured by the Implicit Association Test or the Racial Animus Index.
 Counties with a one SD higher level of bias against Blacks among Whites would be associated with 0.8 percentiles lower income ranks for either Black men or Black women.

 While these controls exert little to modest effect, they probably overlap by a large extent.
 And all of these are mediated by IQ anyway as research proved it.
 Yet at some point Chetty et al. (2020, p.
 751) tried to discard the “IQ thesis” on the basis that there is no gender gap in IQ while a large gender gap exists in mobility.
 This must be a joke.
 First, IQ-income correlation is very far from 1.
 Second, both variables certainly aren’t caused by the same external effects.
-Third, confoundings or offsetting forces can have different impact on income across gender.
+Third, confoundings or offsetting forces can have different impacts on income across gender.
 Fourth, parent income hardly transfers to the children (as seen with the low reported r everywhere) which is completely the opposite for IQ.
-Likewise, I would look like a fool for discarding IQ as a factor of income just because the St. deviation of IQ has modest correlation with Gini across countries or that Blacks exceeds Whites in income at high levels of IQ.
+Likewise, I would look like a fool for discarding IQ as a factor of income just because the St. deviation of IQ has modest correlation with Gini across countries or that Blacks exceed Whites in income at high levels of IQ.
 If Chetty et al. didn’t downplay IQ, they would likely reach a conclusion similar to Mazumder (2014).

 Indeed, Mazumder (2014) analyzed the BW mobility gap among men as measured by transition probabilities using the NLSY79 as well as the SIPP-SSA.
-Income was averaged across years and between age 33-48.
+Income was averaged across years and between ages 33-48.
 What is interesting here is that the SIPP-SSA has administrative earnings records.
-Such index is more reliable than self-reported income as it was sometimes argued that very low income people may over-report and very high income people may under-report.
-But Figures 1-2 show very small difference between the data.
+Such an index is more reliable than self-reported income as it was sometimes argued that very low income people may over-report and very high income people may under-report.
+But Figures 1-2 show very small differences between the data.
 Of more importance is that NLSY allows one to control for AFQT, and the result is shown below.
 Quite impressive.

 But as always, nothing looks easy.
 Davis & Mazumder (2018) observed that the variation in mobility across races is much larger than across U.S. regions.
 Accounting for AFQT in the NLSY79 drastically reduces the BW gap uniformly across regions, yet the variation in mobility across regions remains non-trivial.
 It does not imply that regional differences have anything to do with racial differences but a question worth asking is whether the causes of regional differences can exert a stronger and lasting effect on Blacks.
 If public policy is the main cause, then the above findings suggest there is little hope.